Summary

 Notable Quotes

-"Uganda is Africa's largest refugee host nation, with over 1.5 million refugees living in the country."
+"Uganda is Africa’s largest refugee host nation with over 1.5 million refugees, 60% of whom are children—yet this crisis is often invisible in media."

-"Redemption is an economic term that means to buy back something or someone to restore it to its rightful place."
+"Redemptive design means to buy back or restore something or someone to its rightful place."

 "Hope is not passive.
-Hope is very proactive."
+Hope is very proactive and requires facilitation that helps people dream despite their harsh realities."

 More Videos